olcf/NewUserQuickStart/Frontier/README.md

 Ignore any warning that popup to use "conda activate".

-There is much more good information in the OLCF Python user guides, so please check those out!
+There is more good information in the [Python on OLCF Systems]( https://docs.olcf.ornl.gov/software/python/index.html#base-environment) guide, so please check them out.

 ## Globus